miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 * **Opportunities for Enrichment (for Book Adaptation):**
     * **Visualize the Stack:** Add a simple diagram illustrating the "focal-lens" or "pyramid" concept, showing Nix at the base, Python in the middle, and HTMX at the top.
 This would immediately clarify the core architecture.
     * **Connect to Broader Trends:** Explicitly link the author's philosophy to the growing "local-first software" movement and the developer interest in "digital sovereignty" to show that these ideas exist within a larger, relevant context.
-    * **Add a "Key Principles" Summary:** Distill the manifesto into a concise, bulleted list of "The Pipulate Philosophy" (e.g., "1.
+    * **Add a "Key Principles" Summary:** Distill the blueprint into a concise, bulleted list of "The Pipulate Philosophy" (e.g., "1.
 Favor durability over churn.
 2. Know your whole stack.
 3. Build for the developer-of-one first...").
 This would create a powerful, quotable takeaway for the reader.

 ### 5. The AI's Take: Editorial Insights & Transformative Potential